DBCobra/CobraVerifier/reproduce_results.md

 	$ cd $COBRA_HOME/CobraVerifier/bsl/
     $ ./deploy_gen.sh ../../CobraLogs/bsl/

-Note that the deployment may take a while (tens of minutes) because coverting histories to some format (DIMACS, a CNF format) is slow; also, the DIMACS file may consume substantial disk space (several to tens of GB) for workloads larger than 500 transactions.
+Note that the deployment may take a while (tens of minutes) because converting histories to some format (DIMACS, a CNF format) is slow; also, the DIMACS file may consume substantial disk space (several to tens of GB) for workloads larger than 500 transactions.

 Troubleshooting